 Click here to hear what our staff and students have to say about Performing Arts degrees at BMC.

 - Year 1: 88 UCAS points.
-Vocational Relevant Level 3 or 3 A levels (1 x Drama preferred)
+Level 3 Extended Diploma in a relevant topic or 3 A levels (1 x Drama preferred)

 - Year 2: 120 Credits at Level 4 in relevant subject + bridging assignment (may be required)